 Can you go bald from postpartum hair loss?

 Postpartum hair loss can be frustrating, but it’s usually temporary, which means you’re not likely to go bald.
 Be sure to see a doctor if you’re concerned about excess shedding.

 Will hair grow back after postpartum hair loss?

 Postpartum hair loss can be scary, but the good news is it won’t last forever!
 The vast majority of women who experience postpartum hair loss will see their manes return to their former glory—you just have to be patient.

 “Postpartum hair loss does grow back as hormones stabilize and the hair returns to the anagen phase,” Dr. Green says.

 It can take a few months for your hair to return to the anagen phase, so don’t expect an overnight recovery if your hair has been shedding for several months.

-“It can take up to three months to start noticing shedding as hair enters telogen effluvium phase—the phase that hair goes into the dormant cycle—and starts to fall out,” Dr. Green explains.
-“The telogen effluvium phase can last another three months so it can take up to six months before hair starts to make a complete recovery.”
+“It can take up to three months to start noticing shedding as hair enters the telogen effluvium phase—the phase that hair goes into the dormant cycle—and starts to fall out,” Dr. Green explains.
+“The telogen effluvium phase can last another three months, so it can take up to six months before hair starts to make a complete recovery.”